Beset by domestic economic woes, China’s Xi visits South Africa in just his second trip abroad this year – KION546

 Domestic woes

-But the summit also comes at a difficult moment for Xi, who is grappling with a myriad of domestic challenges ten months into his unprecedented third term.
+But the summit also comes at a difficult moment for Xi, who is grappling with a myriad of domestic challenges 10 months into his unprecedented third term.

 China’s much-anticipated economic rebound from its rigid Covid lockdowns is faltering.
 Instead, the world’s second largest economy is beset by a confluence of problems – from a spiraling property crisis and mounting local government debt to worsening deflationary pressure.